raquamarine/aimapgen/README.md

 # aimapgen
-simple python script with gemini i made
+extremely simple python script to use gemini and a example map provided

+# Installation
+you just need google-genai installed